CardiacModelling/ionBench/docs/introduction.md

 # Introduction
 This guide walks what ***ionBench*** is and does.
 It gives an overview of the theory side of the module.
-If you want more pratical information such as clear steps on how to use the module, check out the __tutorial__.
+If you want more practical information such as clear steps on how to use the module, check out the __tutorial__.

 ## Performance metrics
 There are currently four performance metrics in ***ionBench***.
 Each metric measures a particular aspect of algorithm performance.